Skills: OS X Server, Synology DSM (NAS)

 I connected with DSGN through their involvement in the Flora Lofts project.
 They’re a Mac-based firm, which was a perfect fit for me — I served as IT Director for a Mac-based event management company for 10 years.
 The designers at DSGN share most of their resources through an Apple XServe located on-site, which had served them well for a number of years, but they needed more storage and redundancy.
 They were also interested in having something easier (than OS X Server) to administer.

-They had no need for an on-site web or email server, so we decided to replace their XServe with a managed Network Attached Storage (NAS) device.
+They had no need for an on-site web or email server, so we replaced their XServe with a Network Attached Storage (NAS) device.
 Installing a NAS increased their storage space considerably and added a much needed extra layer of redundancy.
 As a bonus, their NAS gives them a very simple way to share large files with clients without resorting to 3rd party sites like Dropbox, and also serves as a Time Machine target for their workstations.
 All at a cost of 30-40% what a comparably equipped Xserve or Mac Pro would run.